AlynxZhou/gnome-shell-extension-inotch/README.md

 ## XPS 15's camera is smaller, but Apple cares users' image quality…

-Then I have a more Apple-ish way: I'd like to sell an accessory called **iCamera**, which could be connected to your laptop with USB-C adapter.
-You get a full monitor and the best image quality (compared with all built-in cameras), and Apple get money (maybe I could get an offer from Apple too).
+Then I have a more Apple-ish way: I'd like to sell an accessory called **iCamera**, which could be connected to your laptop with a USB-C adapter.
+You get a full monitor and the best image quality (compared with all built-in cameras), and Apple gets money (maybe I could get an offer from Apple too).

 PS Before the release of new Macbook Pro, I was thinking about making a one-key external USB-C keyboard called **iEsc** and selling it to my friend who is suffering from Touchbar because of no Esc when using Vim.